 The Gallery of Lost Species is about finding solace in unexpected places — in works of art, in people and in animals that the world has forgotten.

-Nina Berkhout is the author of five poetry collections, most recently Elseworlds, which won the 2013 Archibald Lampman Award.
-Originally from Calgary, Alberta, she now resides in Ottawa, Ontario, where she works at the National Gallery of Canada.
-The Gallery of Lost Species is her first novel.
+Nina Berkhout is the author of five poetry collections, most recently Elseworlds, which won the 2013 Archibald Lampman Award, and Arrivals and Departures, which was a finalist for the 2011 Archibald Lampman Award.
+The Gallery of Lost Species is her debut novel.